Kong/atc-router/README.md

 **context:** *any*

-Create a new router instance that can later be used for performing matches. `schema` must refers to an existing schema instance.
+Create a new router instance that can later be used for performing matches. `schema` must refer to an existing schema instance.

 [Back to TOC](#table-of-contents)